Adi11cr7/Water-level-controller-using-8051-Microcontroller/README.md

 PORT1 of the microcontroller is connected to the data pins of LCD and the control pins RS, RW and EN of the LCD Display are connected to the P3.6, GND and P3.7 respectively.

 For demonstration purpose, we have used a simple DC Motor Pump.
-It is connected to the Relay and the input to the relay is fed from P0.7 through a transistor.
+It is connected to the Relay and the input to the relay is fed from P0.7 through a transistor. <br>
 <br>
 <b>Algorithm for Water Level Controller Circuit </b><br>
  <li>First configure the controller pins P0.0, P0.1 and P0.2 as inputs and P0.7 as output.</li>